-- Remove any remains of a jellyfish tentacle on skin; make sure you don’t use your bare hands.
+- Remove any remains of a jellyfish tentacle on the skin; make sure you don’t use your bare hands.
 Use gloves or tweezers or even a credit card.

 - It is standard procedure to apply some form of antihistamine; we recommend you go to the chemist or our hotel doctor and explain what has happened so that they can subscribe adequate treatment.

 - If the pain is very severe or the victim’s state worsens, go to the nearest medical centre as soon as possible.